yiisoft/yii-auth-client/docs/guide/installation.md

 ## Installing an extension

 In order to install extension use Composer.
-Either run
+Either run:

 ```
 composer require --prefer-dist yiisoft/yii-auth-client "~3.0.0"